trev77/diet-recommendation/README.md

 1. Clone the repository and navigate to the project directory.
 2. Run `pip install -r requirements.txt` to install dependencies.
 3. Execute `bash setup_repo.sh` to create the directory structure and initial setup files.
+4. Ensure your active Python version is 3.9

 ## Data Version Control (DVC)